Getting started with reflection as a healthcare leader.

-Stay motivated
+Staying motivated

 Leadership is great and tough, staying motivated while managing the tensions, pressures and performance of your team can lead to exhaustion.
-This article from HBR describes this challenge and a study that found taking a few minutes in the morning to reflective intentionally and positively about your leadership attributes and contributions made a difference to the energy and engagement during the day ahead.
+This article from HBR describes this challenge and a study that found taking a few minutes in the morning to reflect intentionally and positively about your leadership attributes and contributions made a difference to the energy and engagement during the day ahead.

-Keep learning and do better
+Keep learning and developing - doing better

 One study is often mentioned in a number of articles on reflection and summed up clearly in Caroline Webb's book How to Have a Good Day (a book I am destined to never finish but keep dipping into).
 The findings point to the fact that we don't get better at something simply by having more practice.
 We improve when we step away and allow our brains to process the learning.
-The testing in practice of this principle found that in 15 minutes a day there was a 23% improvement in performance.
+The testing in practice of this principle found that in 15 minutes a day, there was a 23% improvement in performance.
 So for a small amount of time, there was a big boost in output.

 Impact

-The reading I've done offer a number of suggestions to turn the concept of reflection into something practical.
-The consistent theme from all I've read is that you have to find what matches your style, way of learning and how you get the best insights from yourself.
-This mean you need some level of self awareness and self knowledge to start with.
-Or, you learn as you go.
 Try these questions for an initial insight into your reflective style.
 Try one method, if that doesn't quite do it for you, don't decide reflection isn't for you - try another method.
-Most of what I've learnt suggest having a series of questions or prompts as a guide.
+Most of what I've learnt suggests having a series of questions or prompts as a guide.
 What I've enjoyed and gained from the Jumpshift sessions is that the questions are different every time, so they keep me on my toes and I don't fall into the trap of thinking I know the answers or finding it repetitive or boring.

 This article from Forbes begins with why reflection is important and then explores and describes some of the ways you could approach it.
 It might be that taking a walk with your thoughts does it, or sitting quietly on your own, or you might like to use questions.
-It can have a methodical and structured design and approach or a more free flowing and creative one.
-One size does not fit all and who's to decide that you can't mix it up and use a combination.
-For a structured methodical approach take a look at Gibbs reflective cycle
+It can have a methodical and structured design and approach or a more free-flowing and creative one.
+One size does not fit all and who's to decide that you can't mix it up and use a combination?
+For a structured methodical approach take a look at Gibb’s reflective cycle

 • D - Discovered - a lesson learned or something you'd do differently